Oral Sedation Vs IV Sedation

 IV Sedation For Dentistry

-IV sedation, which is also known as “general anesthesia” is the most deep form of sedation.
+IV sedation, which is also known as “general anesthesia” is the deepest form of sedation.
 Once you receive IV sedation, you’ll be unconscious.
 The sedation is administered through an IV that ‘s connected to your arm.
-We have an experienced nurse anesthetist handle the IV sedation, so that Dr. O’Leary and Dr. Peppler can focus exclusively on your dental treatment.
 Throughout the procedure, you’ll be wearing a heart monitor, and your blood pressure, pulse, and oxygen levels are constantly monitored.

 IV sedation is often the best (or perhaps only choice) if your dental phobia is intense, if the procedure is complex (such as wisdom teeth extraction), and/or if you have a physical disability that makes it hard to undergo treatment.